|Table Bay Hotel||Cape Town||4 nights||B&B|

 Amakhala Game Reserve

-Located between Port Elizabeth and Grahamstown and just east of the Addo Elephant Park, the Amakhala Game Reserve is an ideal choice for Big Five Safaris.
+Located between Port Elizabeth and Grahamstown and just east of Addo Elephant Park, the Amakhala Game Reserve is the perfect place to enjoy Big Five Safaris.
 Featuring spectacular topography created by the Bushman’s River, the reserve is home to a huge array of animal species - besides the big five, visitors can also spot cheetah, giraffe, zebra, wildebeest, plenty of antelope species, and many other smaller interesting animals.
-Amakhala also boasts fantastic bird watching opportunities, and idyllic boat cruises offer a delightful way to experience this.
-Other highlights include a variety of fantastic game drives, guided walks, and horse trails.
-Just outside the park, there are plenty of attractions to discover, including the Amakhala Craft Centre, and the Bushman Sands Golf Course and Health Spa.
+Amakhala also boasts fantastic bird watching opportunities (the majestic African Fish Eagle is a particular highlight), and idyllic boat cruises offer a delightful way to experience this.
+Visitors can look forward to a variety of fantastic game drives, guided walks, and horse trails.
+Just outside the park, there are plenty of attractions to discover, including the Amakhala Craft Centre, and the Bushman Sands Golf Course, and Health Spa.

 Amakhala Game Reserve is an ideal choice for your Big 5 Safari destination.